 Step 1: Decide and stick to a niche and content cornerstones.

-It’s easy to make content and grow your following when you stick to a specific niche from the start of your Instagram content.
+It’s easy to create content and grow your following when you stick to a specific niche from the start of your Instagram content.

 Think about the topics you’re passionate about or your most knowledgeable subjects.